uselagoon/lagoon-cli/docs/commands/lagoon_get_deployment.md

 ## lagoon get deployment

-Get a build log by remote id
+Get a deployment by name

 ### Synopsis

-Get a build log by remote id
+Get a deployment by name
+This returns information about a deployment, the logs of this build can also be retrieved

 ```
 lagoon get deployment [flags]